longhorn/website/content/docs/1.8.0/important-notes/_index.md

 Filesystem trim is supported since Longhorn v1.7.0.
 If a disk is managed by the SPDK AIO bdev driver, the Trim (UNMAP) operation is not recommended in a production environment (ref).
 It is recommended to manage a block-type disk with an NVMe bdev driver.

+Starting with Longhorn v1.8.0, filesystem trim is blocked when the the targeting v2 volume is in a degraded state.
+This ensures the reliability of the volume head size during the [auto-salvage](#auto-salvage-volumes) operation.

 ### Linux Kernel on Longhorn Nodes

 Host machines with Linux kernel 5.15 may unexpectedly reboot when volume-related IO errors occur.
 To prevent this, update the Linux kernel on Longhorn nodes to version 5.19 or later.
 For more information, see [Prerequisites](../v2-data-engine/prerequisites/).
 Version 6.7 or later is recommended for improved system stability.